Are you starting to see unsightly varicose veins now that you’re pregnant? Are you wondering what on earth you can do about them?

 Whenever you get a chance, you should prop up your legs when you’re pregnant.
 It will help you reduce the swelling in your ankles and calves that can make your lower legs look like tree trunks, and it can also help you fight your varicose veins.

-But in order to get the maximum benefit, you need to keep your legs higher than your heart.
+But to get the maximum benefit, you need to keep your legs higher than your heart.

 4. Get a Handle on Constipation